Pope Pius X: Papal election of 1903

-Leo XIII died 20 July 1903, and at the end of that month the conclave convened to elect his successor.
+Pope Leo XIII died 20 July 1903, and at the end of that month the conclave convened to elect his successor.
 Before the conclave, Sarto had reportedly said, "rather dead than pope", when people discussed his chances for election.
 In one of the meetings held just before the conclave, Cardinal Victor-Lucien-Sulpice Lécot spoke with Sarto in French, however, Sarto replied in Latin, "I'm afraid I do not speak French".
 Lécot replied, "But if Your Eminence does not speak French you have no chance of being elected because the Pope must speak French", to which Sarto said, "Deo Gratias!
 I have no desire to be pope".

 According to historians, the favorite was the late pope's secretary of state, Cardinal Mariano Rampolla.
-On the first ballot, Rampolla received 24 votes, Gotti had 17 votes, and Sarto 5 votes.
+On the first ballot, Rampolla received 24 votes, Gotti had 17 votes, and Sarto five votes.
 On the second ballot, Rampolla had gained five votes, as did Sarto.
 The next day, it seemed that Rampolla would be elected.
-However, the Polish Cardinal Jan Puzyna de Kosielsko from Kraków, in the name of Emperor Franz Joseph (1848–1916) of Austria-Hungary, proclaimed a veto (jus exclusivae) against Rampolla's election.
-Many in the conclave protested, and it was even suggested to disregard the veto.
+However, the Polish cardinal Jan Puzyna de Kosielsko from Kraków, in the name of Emperor Franz Joseph (1848–1916) of Austria-Hungary, attempted a veto (jus exclusivae) against Rampolla's election, though he had not yet secured the necessary votes.

-However, the third vote had already begun, resulting in no clear winner but increasing support for Sarto, with 21 votes.
+By the time of the veto attempt, the third vote had already begun, resulting in no clear winner but increasing support for Sarto, with 21 votes.
 The fourth vote showed Rampolla with 30 votes and Sarto with 24.
-It seemed clear that the cardinals were moving toward Sarto.

-The following morning, the fifth vote gave Rampolla 10 votes, Gotti 2, and Sarto 50.
+The following morning, the fifth vote gave Rampolla 10 votes, Gotti two and Sarto 50.
 Thus, on 4 August 1903, Sarto was elected to the pontificate.
-This marked the last known exercise of a papal veto by a Catholic monarch.

-At first, it is reported, Sarto declined the nomination, feeling unworthy.
-He had been deeply saddened by the Austro-Hungarian veto and vowed to rescind these powers and excommunicate anyone who communicated such a veto during a conclave.
-With the cardinals asking him to reconsider, he went into solitude in the Pauline Chapel, and after deep prayer he accepted the position.
+At first, it is reported, Sarto declined the selection, feeling unworthy.
+He had been deeply saddened by the Austro-Hungarian veto attempt and reportedly vowed to excommunicate anyone who communicated such a veto in the future.
+With the cardinals asking him to reconsider his decline of the papacy, he went into solitude in the Pauline Chapel, and after deep prayer accepted the position.
 Cardinal Luigi Macchi announced Sarto's election at around 12:10pm.

 Sarto took as his papal name Pius X, out of respect for his recent predecessors of the same name, particularly Pope Pius IX (1846–1878), who had fought against theological liberals and for papal supremacy.
 He explained: "As I shall suffer, I shall take the name of those Popes who also suffered".
 Pius X's traditional coronation took place the following Sunday, 9 August 1903.
 As pope, he became ex officio Grand Master of the Equestrian Order of the Holy Sepulchre of Jerusalem, prefect of the Supreme Sacred Congregation of the Holy Office, and prefect of the Sacred Consistorial Congregation.